 Luckily Indonesia is a pretty good place for solo travellers.
 It’s been known for a while as a backpacking destination and with certain islands like Bali being strongholds of all sorts of travellers, it can be easy to do.
 That said, there are still a few things you should consider…

-- There are a ton of hostels and homestays spread across the islands of Indonesia, where you can meet a whole load of other solo travellers from different parts of the world.
+- There are a ton of hostels and homestays spread across the islands of Indonesia.
 This is a good way to make friends and maybe even get yourself a travel buddy; it’s a good way to start your trip.
 Make sure you do your research, however, and that places are rated highly by other solo travellers.

 - Learning some Indonesian phrases and words to help you out would be a great bonus to your trip.
 A few words of Bahasa Indonesia (as it’s called) will aid you in everything from asking for directions and chatting to locals, to reading menus at local restaurants.